Japan’s Struggle With Sustainability

-Living in Japan for almost 3 years now, I am still frequently both delighted and frustrated by the nuances of modern Japanese culture.
+Living in Japan for close to 3 years now, I am still frequently both delighted and frustrated by the nuances of modern Japanese culture.
 There are so many strange contradictions and paradoxes that exist.
 However, none cut me deeper than when addressing sustainability here in Japan.

 What’s In A Name?

 When bringing up sustainability, I often find myself having to explain the word itself.
 Not that I’m particularly surprised by this.
 Despite my hopes to the contrary, sustainability still comes across as a niche term.
 One that isn’t all that well understood either.
 Nevertheless, I remain strongly committed to sharing the message and awareness.
 Even if it takes some time to get it into.
 And I do get drawn into it!
 Although I justify the effort with the belief that I may be helping to move the needle forward where I can.
 Is it potentially tiring?
 Yes.
 Periodically frustrating?
 Sure.
 But of course I think it’s totally worth it!